Bay leaf: Chemical constituents

 The leaves of the European / Mediterranean plant Laurus nobilis contain about 1.3% essential oils (ol. lauri folii), consisting of 45% eucalyptol, 12% other terpenes, 8–12% terpinyl acetate, 3–4% sesquiterpenes, 3% methyleugenol, and other α- and β-pinenes, phellandrene, linalool, geraniol, terpineol, and also contain lauric acid.

 Taste and aroma

 If eaten whole, Laurus nobilis bay leaves are pungent and have a sharp, bitter taste.
 As with many spices and flavourings, the fragrance of the bay leaf is more noticeable than its taste.
 When the leaf is dried, the aroma is herbal, slightly floral, and somewhat similar to oregano and thyme.
 Myrcene, a component of many essential oils used in perfumery, can be extracted from this bay leaf.
 They also contain eugenol.

+Food writer J. Kenji Lopez-Alt advises boiling bay leaves in a pot of water then tasting the water at five minutes and at an hour to be able to more accurately determine their flavour.